nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 5. **Command Result Panel:** This panel shows the result of the command based on user input in the Command Input Box

-6. **Command Input Box:** User inputs the desired command in this box and runs the command by pressing `enter`
+6. **Command Input Box:** User inputs the desired command in this box and runs the command by pressing `enter` on the keyboard

 <div style="page-break-after: always;"></div>